Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 For example, a private contract is deployed between nodes 1 and 2.
 Without counter-party protection, if node 3 discovers the private contract address, node 3 can send a transaction with `privateFor` set to node 2.
-The transaction is not applied on node 3 because it is not a participant in the private transaction.
+The transaction isn't applied on node 3 because it isn't a participant in the private transaction.
 The transaction submitted by non-participating node 3 is applied to the private state on node 2.

 Use counter-party protection instead of access controls on private contract implementations to protect against other